lotharthesavior/wt-do-child-theme/README.md

 Obs.: "vendors" and "node_modules" are included so this can be added as an usual theme for Wordpress.

+### Dependencies

+- Woocommerce Plugin
+- OceanWP Theme

+### Recommended

+- Ocean Demo Import Plugin
+- Ocean Extra Plugin

 ### Usage

 By creating your own taxonomies, simply select the ones you want to see in after the title of your blog post or page.

+One good implementation of this template would be built following this direction:

+- apply the OceanWP Sub Theme,
+- install the recommended plugins,
+- install the OceanWP demo called "Blogger",
+- go to "Customize" the theme,
+- At the "Static Front Page", apply a home page with the Template "Landing Page",
+-

 #### Core features